codesharedot/telos-price-gnome-ticket/README.md

-# general-attention-currency price gnome ticket
+# telos price gnome ticket

-Gnome 3 desktop ticker for general-attention-currency price with Python and argos.
-Rename to general-attention-currency.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for telos price with Python and argos.
+Rename to telos.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org